MHDFahz/Advanced-React-TS-Boilerplate/README.md

 git clone https://github.com/MHDFahz/Advanced-React-TS-Boilerplate.git
 ```

-- change the folder name from `typescript-react-boilerplate` to your `project name`
+- change the folder name from `Advanced-React-TS-Boilerplate` to your `project name`

-- change the name in `packages.json` from `typescript-react-boilerplate` to your `project name`
+- change the name in `packages.json` from `Advanced-React-TS-Boilerplate` to your `project name`

 - remove `.git` folder in the project folder